 Do you love data?
 Are you looking to embark on a career in the Australian Public Service?

 We welcome all degree types and we look for people who share our dedication to bringing data to life and telling the stories of Australia and its people.

-The ABS is partnering with a range of Australian Public Service (APS) and Commonwealth agencies to offer more data graduate roles in 2022.
-We are leading the recruitment of more than 150 data graduates for placements across the APS as part of the Australian Government Graduate Program Data Stream.
+The ABS is partnering with a range of Australian Public Service (APS) and Commonwealth agencies to offer more data graduate roles in 2023.
+We are leading the recruitment of more than 270 data graduates for placements across participating agencies as part of the Australian Government Graduate Program Data Stream.

 One application, multiple opportunities

-By completing one application, you will open the door to over 20 APS and Commonwealth agencies.
-If successful, you will be considered for all participating agencies.
-While there is no guarantee of placement in a specific agency, you will be asked for your agency and location preferences when you apply, and these will be taken into consideration.
+By completing one application, you will open the door to being considered by over 30 APS and Commonwealth agencies.
+While there is no guarantee of placement in a specific agency, you will be asked for your agency and location preferences, and these will be taken into consideration.

 - Australian Bureau of Statistics

 - Australian Communications and Media Authority

 - Australian Prudential Regulation Authority

 - Australian Small Business and Family Enterprise Ombudsman